 Travel was a passion we all loved, and prior to returning to work after maternity leave, the family travelled away on caravan adventures to the south-west of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.

 Our family of four was an absolutely beautiful, tiring, and rewarding unit.
 Our ambitions were high, and we wanted the world for our kids and our future.

 Unfortunately, our family’s life path changed on July 4th, 2012, when our little Dylan (6 months old) had a seizure lasting 25 minutes.
 We never suspected that Dylan had any medical issues leading up to that day.

-He was a funny little guy who was easy going and meeting all his milestones.
-Dylan was diagnosed with a life limiting, catastrophic form of Epilepsy called Dravet Syndrome.
-It is resistant to drugs, very hard to control and only effects 1:40,000 children.
-It is a genetic condition neither parents are carriers so it happened in utero.
+He was a funny little guy who was easy going and met all his milestones.
+Dylan was diagnosed with a life-limiting, catastrophic form of epilepsy called Dravet syndrome.
+It is resistant to drugs, very hard to control, and only effects 1 in 40,000 children.
+It is a genetic condition; however, neither parent is a carrier, so it happened in utero.

-Over the last 4 years our baby Dylan has been on a life threatening roller coaster, his specialist actually told us 'Dylan has tried to die on us too many times'.
-Dylan's seizure can attack him at anytime, anywhere and without warning.
-For our boy, his seizures are hour long events, the longest going for 11 hours.
+Over the last six and a half years, our baby Dylan has been on a life-threatening roller coaster.
+His specialist told us, 'Dylan has tried to die on us too many times'.
+Dylan's seizure can attack him at anytime, anywhere, and without warning.
+For our boy, his seizures are hour+ long events, the longest going for 11 hours.

+We have brought these items for our own personal use and have found they worked.
+We still use the pendants, and battery tracking units.
 Our hope is that our journey will help others to find help quickly and effectively.